Dev-NotAqua/AqquaAc-2/README.md

 | vac:main:god_mode_check | false | Checks all players using GET_PLAYER_INVINCIBLE unless the "vac:invincibility" permission has been granted | bool |

 ### Entity Creation settings
 Best Practice 📈: It is recommed to use entity lockdown (sv_entityLockdown) and your own server side creation logic for better protection.
-A future implementation of Valkyrie may include a rudimentary example that can be used as a guide for server owners/developers.
+A future implementation of AqquaAC may include a rudimentary example that can be used as a guide for server owners/developers.

 |      ConVar     | Default | Description | Parameter |
 | --------------- | ------- | ----------- | --------- |